Kentucky outlook unclear; Calipari awaits transfer rulings - WHIZ News

 Last season Kentucky picked up 6-9 former West Virginia forward Oscar Tshiebwe, who averaged 8.5 points and 7.8 rebounds per game after leading the Mountaineers in scoring, rebounding and blocks as a freshman.
 The Wildcats have also added ex-Georgia guard Wheeler, last season’s Southeastern Conference assists leader, Iowa perimeter threat CJ Fredrick and Davidson guard Kellan Grady.

-Add in recent signee TyTy Washington, a top-12 prospect, and 6-2 Nolan Hickman, and Calipari suggested Kentucky could have as many as six guards next season.
+Add in recent signee TyTy Washington, a top-12 prospect, and Calipari suggested Kentucky could have as many as six guards next season.
 As Mintz ponders his options, SEC presidents may soon decide whether to drop the rule requiring intraconference transfers to sit out a season.
 If so, Wheeler could become immediately eligible.

 “The entire country is giving these kids the ability to transfer wherever and every league has,” Calipari said.
 “I can’t imagine we’d be able to do anything different, but I’m not in that room talking about it or voting.”